exonum/exonum-btc-anchoring/README.md

 Participants need to send some bitcoins to the anchoring address in order to enable Bitcoin anchoring.
 For this:

-* One of the participants generates initial `funding_transaction` by init command:
+* One of the nodes generates initial `funding_transaction` by the finalize command:

   ```bash
   btc_anchoring finalize sec/0.toml nodes/0.toml \